Union State: Governing bodies and legal framework

-The Union State based on its founding treaties has exclusive jurisdiction over the creation of a single economic space and legal foundations for a common market, monetary union, single tax and pricing policy, unified development and procurement of defense equipment, unified system of technical support for the armed forces.
+The Union State based on its founding treaties has exclusive jurisdiction over the creation of a single economic space and legal foundations for a common market, monetary union, single tax and pricing policy, unified development and procurement of defence equipment, unified system of technical support for the armed forces.
 Common command of regional military is further realized through many other documents based on this Union State jurisdiction, common border policy and other jurisdictions.

-Besides exclusive jurisdictions of the Union State there are joint jurisdiction of the Union State and the subjects of the Union State that includes joint defense policy, harmonization and unification of the legislation of the subjects of the Union State, development of science, education, culture, formation of a common scientific, technological and information space, migration, working conditions and labor protection, social security, combating terrorism, corruption and others.
+Besides exclusive jurisdictions of the Union State there are joint jurisdiction of the Union State and the subjects of the Union State that includes joint defence policy, harmonization and unification of the legislation of the subjects of the Union State, development of science, education, culture, formation of a common scientific, technological and information space, migration, working conditions and labor protection, social security, combating terrorism, corruption and others.

 Outside the limits of the exclusive jurisdiction of the Union State and subjects of joint jurisdiction of the Union State and the subjects of the Union State, the subjects of the Union State retain the full completeness of state power.

 Pavel Borodin was the first State Secretary of the Union.
 He was first appointed by the Supreme State Council on 26 January 2000 for a four-year term.
 In 2004 and 2008 his term was renewed for an additional four years, leaving office in 2011.
-Since then the office has been held by Grigory Rapota.
+Since then the office has been held by Grigory Rapota, Dmitry Mezentsev and Sergey Glazyev.

-Union state is ruled through Supreme State Council of the Union.
+Union State is ruled through Supreme State Council of the Union.
 The Supreme State Council of the Union includes the member heads of states, respective governments, and both chambers of parliaments.
-Decisions on Supreme Council are made by principle of one state - one vote and presidents of states give that vote.
+Decisions on Supreme Council are made by principle of one state – one vote and presidents of states give that vote.
 Supreme Council includes the chairman of the Executive Committee of the Union that have an advisory vote.
 The President of the Supreme State Council is the head of one of the participating States on a rotation basis, unless the participating States agree otherwise.

 Supreme State Council makes decisions on issues regarding the security of the member states of the Union including their collective protection from outside threats, the protection of the Union's borders, military development, and many other issues.

 The Council of Ministers is composed of the member states' Prime Ministers, Ministers of Foreign Affairs, Economy, and Finance and the State Secretary of the Union.
 Permanent Committee of the Union State is formed as permanent working body of Council of Ministers.
 Current president of Council of Ministers is Mikhail Mishustin.